netgainsystems/docs/content/getting_started/install-emedge.md

 weight: -10
 ---

-This page tells you how to get started with setting up EM Edge agent at your local site.
+This page tells you how to get started with setting up EM Edge agent to run at your local site.

 <!-- spellchecker-disable -->